BigglesZX/django-simpleinliner/README.md

 ## Credits

-Since version 0.2.5 this library bundles version 1.16 of the [`html`](https://pypi.org/project/html/) library (in `html.py`), as that library does not correctly install itself in modern python/setuptools environments and cannot be correctly imported.
+Since version 0.2.5 this library bundles a lightly modified version 1.16 of the [`html`](https://pypi.org/project/html/) library (in `html.py`), as that library does not correctly install itself in modern python/setuptools environments and cannot be correctly imported.

 ## Issues, Suggestions, Contributions